paul-bennett/juggle/src/test/resources/COVERAGE.md

 $
 ````

-If it wasn't for the `-t ''` we'd expect the above query to also include
+If it wasn't for the `throws` we'd expect the above query to also include
 `String java.net.URLConnection.guessContentTypeFromStream(java.io.InputStream)` in its results.